saasmanual/website/src/content/articles/product-definition/index.md

 ## What's New

-**Human friendly URLs:** Notion has URL's which are not that easy to remember, for example: [/2020-11-18-Reinventing-The-Wheel-d3e0460b52784c94938db5cf0e67ee43](https://saasmanual.com/2020-11-18-Reinventing-The-Wheel-d3e0460b52784c94938db5cf0e67ee43) - I implemented a simple redirect.
-Moving forward you can find all posts under "articles", for instance [/articles/reinventing-the-wheel/](https://saasmanual.com/articles/reinventing-the-wheel/).
+**Human-friendly URLs:** Notion has URL's which are not that easy to remember, for example: [/2020-11-18-Reinventing-The-Wheel-d3e0460b52784c94938db5cf0e67ee43](https://saasmanual.com/2020-11-18-Reinventing-The-Wheel-d3e0460b52784c94938db5cf0e67ee43) - I implemented a simple redirect.
+Moving forward you can find all posts under "articles", for instance, [/articles/reinventing-the-wheel/](https://saasmanual.com/articles/reinventing-the-wheel/).

 **Tools directory:** @alejandromarco on [Discord](https://discord.gg/wHtewNG) asked if it was possible to list all tools which I am using to build SaaS Manual.
 Based on this ask, I implemented a "highlighter" which goes through all articles and highlights words that mention a tool I am using.
 I will explain the thought process which went into building this feature in this post below.